varnish/Varnish-Book/varnish_book.rst

 ``varnishtest``
 ---------------

 ..
+TODO for the author: Document varnishtest commands

+..
 This subsection is based on http://blog.zenika.com/index.php?post/2012/08/27/Introducing-varnishtest.

 - Script driven program used to test programs written in VCL and VMODs